SagnikBiswasDL/Competitive-Programming-in-Java/README.md

 # Competitive Programming in Java

-This repository contains a collection of competitive programming solutions implemented in Java.
-It includes solutions to problems from popular coding platforms such as Codeforces, AtCoder, and USACO.
-The problems span various topics like:
+This repository contains a growing collection of competitive programming solutions implemented in Java.
+It covers a wide range of topics and problem-solving techniques, designed to help tackle various algorithmic challenges efficiently:

 - **Dynamic Programming**
 - **Graph Theory**